1jour1vin

 About the wine:

-True to its classic character, this wine is certainly full-bodied, especially in this vintage, where it has managed to preserve its freshness while building on the finesse of fruit softened by oak, which harmonizes the ripe, smooth profile with elegantly refined tannins.
-The limestone soils of the plateau have once again made their mark in the rich, well-balanced texture of this vintage.
+True to its classic character, this wine is certainly full-bodied, especially in this vintage, where it has retained its freshness to build upon the finesse of fruit softened by oak, harmonizing the ripe, smooth profile with elegantly refined tannins.
+The plateau’s limestone soils have once again made their mark in the vintage’s rich, well-balanced texture.

 About the estate:

-A traditional Premier Cru of Saint-Émilion, Trotte Vieille occupies a superb hillside, somewhat secluded from its peers, capable of producing elegant, refined wines with great aging potential.
-It boasts a rare collection of very old Cabernet Franc vines, from which the château produces a micro-cuvée that is not commercially available.
-Philippe Castéja initiated a clear overhaul in the early 2000s, relying on the wise advice of the late Denis Dubourdieu.
-The estate produces a classically crafted wine, expressing a certain austerity in its early years, which prioritizes freshness and fruit over opulence.
+A traditional Premier Cru of Saint-Émilion, Trotte Vieille occupies a superb hillside slightly set apart from its peers, capable of producing refined, elegant wines with great aging potential.
+It boasts a rare stock of very old Cabernet Franc vines, from which the château produces a non-commercial micro-cuvée.
+Philippe Castéja embarked on a clear revitalization effort in the early 2000s, drawing on the expert advice of the late Denis Dubourdieu.
+The estate produces a classically styled wine, expressing itself with a certain austerity as a primeur, which does not emphasize opulence but rather the freshness of the texture and fruit.
 We awarded it its second star in 2015.
-Following the 2012 classification, the entire vineyard of Château Bergat (3.5 hectares) is now eligible to be included in Trotte Vieille.
-Currently, a portion is dedicated to improving the second wine, La Vieille Dame de Trotte Vieille.
+Following the 2012 classification, the entire vineyard of Château Bergat (3.5 hectares) is now eligible for inclusion in Trotte Vieille.
+For the time being, part of it is dedicated to enhancing the second wine, La Vieille Dame de Trotte Vieille.

 Le Figaro Wines